Aluminum is fine, but wood has a soul!

 Max HP: 50 HP

-The NFZ is constructed entirely of Okuome BS 1088 Marine ply and clear fir while all hardware is of marine grade.
+The NFZ is constructed entirely of Okuome BS 1088 Marine ply and ash while all hardware is of marine grade.
 The entire hull is sheathed in 6oz fiberglass and encapsulated in epoxy, while the bottom has 2 layers of 6oz glass and a layer of 5 oz Kevlar.
 The bottom of the hull will have a final coat of graphite thickened epoxy for a super slick setup.
 I use only top of the line materials in construction including marine tinned wire and Lock Stock & Barrell paint.

 Included in the base price is: